-Almost 50 years later, attention is renewed with the release of a new film, Chappaquiddick, starring Kate Mara and Jason Clarke; the re-publication this spring of the book Senatorial Privilege: The Chappaquiddick Coverup, the struggle over which reportedly drove its author, Leo Damore, to despair and suicide in 1995; and the debut in May of a podcast series about Kopechne’s death titled “Cover-Up” created by People magazine.
+Almost 50 years later, attention has been renewed with the release of the film, Chappaquiddick, starring Kate Mara and Jason Clarke; the re-publication this spring of the book Senatorial Privilege: The Chappaquiddick Coverup, the struggle over which reportedly drove its author, Leo Damore, to despair and suicide in 1995; and the debut in May of a podcast series about Kopechne’s death titled “Cover-Up” created by People magazine.

 There’s the official story of a young woman left to die in a car underwater after Kennedy, who, by his own admission in a televised statement, gave up in his efforts to get Kopechne out of the car.
 “In a state of exhaustion and utter alarm,” the Massachusetts senator left the scene and did not seek the help of the police or report it to authorities.

 “And then there’s another story,” said People’s East Coast editor Liz McNeil in the podcast.
 “One of power and privilege, a woman’s death overshadowed by one man’s political future, leaving behind suspicion of conspiracy, corruption, and a cover-up.”

 There’s no question that nowadays a married senator with a young unmarried woman in the car who met such a terrible fate would have been subjected to far more rigorous treatment, by both the legal system and the media.
 Moreover, the existence of cell phones and surveillance cameras could have made a critical difference in 1969.